-Have you ever been moving along on a project and - BAM! - you hit a brick wall of a problem where it isn't obvious to you on how you should handle the problem?
+Have you ever been moving along on a project and - BAM! - you hit a brick wall of a problem where you just can't see the solution no matter how many things you try?

 I had that happen last night while I was working on a personal project.
-I had just read a post on codinghorror.com that mentioned a problem solving technique which involves asking a rubber duck whatever question you might have about a problem before you go to a teammate or boss.
-The idea is that if you take the time to formulate the question in an understandable way, and ask the question out loud, then you have a good chance of figuring out a solution to your problem by yourself.
+I had just read a post on codinghorror.com that mentioned a problem-solving technique that involves asking a rubber duck whatever question you might have about a problem before you go to a teammate or boss.
+The idea is that if you take the time to formulate the question in an understandable way and ask the question out loud, then you have a good chance of figuring out a solution to your problem by yourself.

 I've had numerous times where I will start talking to a teammate about a problem I'm having and the solution will come to me while I'm explaining the issue.
 While it is really helpful to be able to talk to a teammate to work through the problem, it is a lot less distracting to others, and much more rewarding, to work through the problem on my own.

-In any case, rubber duck or no rubber duck - talking through problems is extremely helpful.
-You might look a bit crazy if you start talking to rubber ducks, but at least you will be able to get your work done.
+Rubber duck or no rubber duck - talking through problems is extremely helpful!
+You might look a bit crazy, but at least you will be able to get your work done.